devrev/adaas-chef-cli/docs/step_by_step.md

 ## Test an import with initial mapping using the in-app UI.

-Once the initial mappings are prepared and, any new import in the org (with the same snapin slug and import slug) where they are installed will use them.
+Once the initial mappings are prepared and, any new import in the org (with the same snap-in slug and import slug) where they are installed will use them.
 The end-users can influence the recipe blueprint that gets created for the sync unit trough the mapping screen in the UI, where they can make record-type filtering, mapping, fine grained filtering, low-code field and value mapping, and finally custom field filtering.

 Their decisions are constrained by the choices provided in the initial domain mappings.
 Currently the low-code UI offers limited insight into the mappings and their reasons, and in some cases, mismatches arise when something that worked in chef-cli doesn't offer the right options to the user, or not all fields that should be resolved are solved.
 To assist debugging such cases, chef-cli provides a command to extract the description of the low-code decisions that are asked in the UI.
 Please provide this to us when reporting an issue with how the end-user mapping UI behaves.